sonic-net/SONiC/doc/dualtor/active_active_hld.md

 ### Normal Scenario
 Both T0s are up and functioning and both the server NIC connections are up and functioning.
 * Control Plane
   UT0 and LT0 will advertise same VLAN  (IPv4 and IPv6) to upstream T1s.
 Each T1 will see there are 2 available next hops for the VLAN.
 T1s advertise to T2 as normal.

 * Data Plane
   * Traffic to the server
     * Traffic lands on any of the T1 by ECMP from T2s.
     * T1 forwards traffic to either of the T0s by ECMP.
-    * T0 sends the traffic to the server.
+    * T0 sends the traffic to the server and NIC delivers traffic up the stack.
   * Traffic from the server to outside the cluster
     * NIC determines which link to use and sends all the packets on a flow using the same link.
     * T0 sends the traffic to the T1 by ECMP.
   * Traffic from the server to within the cluster
     * NIC determines which link to use and sends all the packet on a flow using the same link.
-    * T0 sends the traffic to destination server if T0 has learn the MAC address of the destination server.
+    * T0 sends the traffic to destination server if T0 has learnt the MAC address of the destination server.

 ### Server Uplink Issue
 Both T0s are up and functioning and some servers NIC are only connected to 1 ToR (due to cable issue, or the cable is taken out for maintenance).